 The Brewin Dolphin garden by Darren Hawkes features several large smaller-leaves Elm trees (Ulmus minor), while The Homebase garden by Adam Frost showed six imposing Katsura trees (Cercidiphyllum japonicum).

 Metal Sculptures of People

 Almost every garden had a sculpture of some description and many of them chose metal people as the theme.
 The Breakthrough Breast Cancer garden by Ruth Willmott displayed a lovely torso of a woman in silver with holes punched through it.
-The Evaders garden by John Everiss featured a crouching figure partial hidden as it was constructed of see-through slatted metal.
-There were many more.

 This one single plant figures in many of the show gardens this year.
 Its red wine color really pops out against lighter colors and its understated, glaucous leaves lend an elegance to any garden.

 Verbascums, Foxgloves, Lupins

 Verbascums are everywhere in the show gardens.
 Their colors are muted too.
 Think Edwardian ladies, dusky pinks, pale orange with just a peek of pink.
 This one is Verbascum ‘Clementine’ but Verbascum ‘Merlin’ is a pink variety that makes an appearance in Chris Beardshaw’s Healthy Cities Garden (gold medal winner).